The Best First Aid Kits

 The 57 components inside this kit are carefully selected and come from different suppliers.
 However, there have been some complaints about the tweezers and gloves not being up to par.
 However, most first aid kits come with low-quality gloves that should later be replaced with ones with higher quality.

-We love the bright orange color of this kit.
+We love the bright orange color of this first aid kit.
 When you are panicked and in a hurry, it is easy to find.
 With only 1.79pounds, this bag will not weigh you down.

-This simple kit is equipped to treat minor pain, burns, and bleeding.
+This simple first aid kit is equipped to treat minor pain, burns, and bleeding.
 Many reviewers suggest adding a thermometer or poison ivy medication.

 Criteria Used for Evaluation